tacaswell/tacaswell.github.io/content/intermediate-git.md

 To give
 human-friendly name to commits git offers two flavors of labels: **branches** and **tags**.
-The conceptual difference is that a **branch** is expected to move between commits over time and **tags** are fixed to a particular branch for all time.
+The conceptual difference is that a **branch** is expected to move between commits over time and **tags** are fixed to a particular commit for all time.